JulianCataldo/web-garden/app/Base/README.md

-# Astro — Base app document enclosure
+# Astro — Base document enclosure

 Provide sensible defaults for HTML base document.
 The goal is to reduce boilerplate when using multiple layouts in Astro projects.